Publisher Macmillan Backs Off Policy Restricting E-Book Sales To Libraries

 "Under the old rules, a large library system like New York's or Chicago's might have ordered hundreds of e-book copies.
 Now each system — large or small — can buy only one when it goes on sale."

-The idea was to boost general e-sales, rather than e-lends in the weeks after a book's publication.
-Macmillan CEO John Sargent said at the time that library lending was "cannibalizing" e-sales, and compared it to the movie business where films make most of their money on opening weekends.
+The idea was to boost general e-sales, rather than e-lends, in the weeks after a book's publication.
+Macmillan CEO John Sargent said at the time that library lending was "cannibalizing" e-sales and compared it to the movie business, where films make most of their money on opening weekends.

-In response to what they called an "embargo," libraries protested, collected signatures, and some even boycotted Macmillan.
+In response to what they called an "embargo," libraries protested and collected signatures.
+Some even boycotted Macmillan.

 In a statement Tuesday, the American Library Association welcomed the reversal, saying, "Equitable access to digital content is more important than ever as libraries continue to serve their communities amid rapidly changing circumstances.
 Macmillan's return to its original lending terms signals a new starting point for all publishers to consider how they can work with libraries to ensure – and expand — access for all readers."